-

 Overview

-The Netherlands has a civil law system.
-Key real estate-related laws are the following:
+The Netherlands has a civil law system, and the key real estate-related laws in respect thereof are as follows:

 - Administrative law: the General Administrative Law Act (Algemene Wet Bestuursrecht) contains, among other things, general provisions on (the preparation and publication of) decisions (such as permits, levies and fines), objections (bezwaar) and appeals (beroep).